-Except as set out below, our Promoters have not disassociated themselves from any company or firm during the three years preceding the date of filing of the Prospectus:
+Except as set out below, our Promoters have not disassociated themselves from any company or firm during the three years preceding the date of filing of the Red Herring Prospectus:

-Name of the Promoter Name of company or firm from which promoter has disassociated Reasons for and circumstances leading to disassociation and the terms of such Date of disassociation disassociation
+Name of th ne Promoter Name of company or Reasons for and Date of disassociation

+firm from which circumstances leading

+promoter has to disassociation and

+disassociated the terms of such

+disassociation

-Mr. Junaid Ahmed Ultimate Sports Private To focus on existing 21/05/2021 Khudrathullah Iqbal Limited business The Gems Agro Exports To focus on existing 01/11/2023 (Partnership Firm) business Quad Packaging Business not commenced 31/10/2023 (Partnership Firm) and hence dissolved Mr. Iqbal Ahmed The Gems Agro To focus on existing 01/11/2023 Khudrathullah Mohammed Exports (Partnership business Firm) Quad Packaging Business not commenced 31/10/2023 (Partnership Firm) and hence dissolved Mrs. Asma Syed NIL
+Mr. Junaid Ahmed Ultimate Sports Private To focus on existing 21/05/2021 Khudrathullah Iqbal Khudrathullah Iqbal Limited The Gems Agro Exports To focus on existing 01/11/2023 (Partnership Firm) business Quad Packaging Business not commenced 31/10/2023 (Partnership Firm) and hence dissolved Mr. Iqbal Ahmed The Gems Agro To focus on existing 01/11/2023 Khudrathullah Mohammed Exports (Partnership business Firm) Quad Packaging Business not commenced 31/10/2023 (Partnership Firm) and hence dissolved Mrs. Asma Syed NIL